matthewww/cloud-lab-chronicles/docs/learning/AI-900vsAI1-C01.md

 #### AI1-C01

-Generative AI concepts and use cases, including AWS services for generative AI1.
+Generative AI concepts and use cases, including AWS services for generative AI.

-## Study Tips
-#### Compare Services

-While studying Azure AI services, look up the equivalent AWS services.
-For example, compare Azure Machine Learning with AWS SageMaker.

-#### Hands-On Practice

-Try to get hands-on experience with both Azure and AWS platforms.
-This will help solidify your understanding of how each service works.

-#### Documentation and Tutorials

-Utilize the official documentation and tutorials from both Microsoft and AWS to get a deeper understanding of each topic.

-#### Practice Exams

-Take practice exams for both certifications to identify areas where you need more study.